jordanboskovich/radiohound-sionna/README.md

 ```

 Buildings without a name or override default to 14m (~4 stories).
+Not all the buildings listed above are included in the current Debartolo Quad scene.
+The complete list of buildings for the current scene is:

+- Fitzpatrick Hall of Engineering
+- Notre Dame Law School
+- McKenna Hall
+- Stinson-Remick Hall of Engineering
+- DeBartolo Hall
+- Mendoza College of Business

 ### Roads

 The original scene included road meshes generated from OSM road network data.
 These were extruded 0.25m above ground level.
 This caused a significant artifact: receiver points placed at z=0 fell below the road surface, causing Sionna's ray tracer to treat the road mesh as an obstacle.
 This produced unrealistic dead zones along every walkway in the scene.

 **Fix:** Road meshes are excluded from the scene XML entirely.
-The road mesh files are still generated but not added to the scene.
+The road mesh files are still generated, but not added to the scene.
 This is controlled in `OSM_to_Sionna.ipynb` — the `ET.SubElement` calls that add roads to the XML are commented out.

 The `dataset_v2` dataset was generated **with** roads (affected by this artifact).
 The `dataset_v3` dataset was generated **without** roads and is the preferred dataset.